 The beaches of Vasiliki sit along a protected bay, meaning the strong winds that cross the island don’t cause any waves.
 Many Europeans and instructors from all over the world set up windsurfing shops and schools there in the summer.

-In the mornings, when the winds generally tend to be calm, beginners can go pick up the basics of windsurfing.
+In the mornings, when the winds are generally calm, beginners can go pick up the basics of windsurfing.
 When the wind changes in the early afternoon, advanced windsurfers head out all the way to the end of the bay at breakneck speeds.

 This shift in winds happens almost daily during the summer.
 Its reliability is part of what has attracted so many windsurfers to the area.